 The Recipe: Winter White Sangria With Canela

-Why We Love It: Canela (cinnamon) adds warm spice to sweet white wine (such as moscato or riesling), tequila, and lemon-lime soda in Muy Bueno Cookbook's holiday sangria recipe.
-Add cranberries, pears, and citrus slices for fresh fruit flavor.
+Why We Love It: Canela (cinnamon) adds a warm spice to sweet white wine, tequila, and lemon-lime soda in Muy Bueno Cookbook's holiday sangria recipe.
+We love this drink because the flavors are so unexpected yet come together seamlessly.